-1. Develop strategies in advance to ensure you don’t procrastinate when the holidays roll around.
-With all the festive ideas swirling around in your head, it’s no wonder you’re procrastinating.
-Jennifer Martin, the founder of Zest Business Consulting, suggests putting a plan into motion now before the holidays roll around!
 “If you know that the holiday season brings up frustrations of challenging emotions that aren’t helpful for your health or your productivity, then take the time to plan what you can do to change your state of being before the need arises,” Martin counsels.
-If you want to be productive during the holiday season (or any time of year), you have to delegate, give yourself breaks, and use a planner.
-Find what works for you and stick with it!

 2. Keep your holiday plans in order.
 Even though we have to work during the holiday season, it doesn’t mean that we don’t need to shop for presents, decorate our apartment and find a cost-saving turkey recipe.
 Vanessa Kromer, a female entrepreneur success expert, and life coach has a great tip for keeping you calm at work: keep an organized and detailed list of gifts you need to buy (at home).
 This way, when you’re at work, the only thing on your mind will be business.

 3. This holiday season, stay organized by making lists of your best friend.
 “Writing out your work priorities, whatever they are, but preferably in order of importance,” as Heather Monahan herself puts it.
 Following this routine will help you manage your time more efficiently and keep calm when deadlines start to approach.